 You are here

-Thomas E. Stinchcombe, MD, is Medical Oncologist in Chapel Hill, North Carolina, and is affiliated with the Division of Hematology and Oncology, University of North Carolina at Chapel Hill, Chapel Hill, NC, USA.
-He is currently a temporary instructor, and joined the Department of Medicine, Division of Medical Oncology of the Duke University Medical Center in August 2016.
-Dr. Stinchcombe is at the present member for the Thoracic Oncology Program within the Duke Cancer Institute.
+Thomas E. Stinchcombe, MD, is Medical Oncologist in Chapel Hill, North Carolina.
+He is currently a full professor in Department of Medicine, Division of Medical Oncology of the Duke University Medical Center, Durham, North Carolina.
+Dr. Stinchcombe is a member for the Thoracic Oncology Program within the Duke Cancer Institute.
 For 2016‒2017 65% of his professional effort will be devoted to clinical activities.

 Dr. Stinchcombe received his medical degree from the University of Virginia, School of Medicine in 1995 and completed his internal medicine residency at the University of Michigan in 1998.
 This was followed by a Hemotology and Oncology fellowship at the University of North Carolina from 1998‒2001.

 His clinical interest is in thoracic malignancies, and his research focus is clinical trials for non-small-cell and small-cell lung cancer.

 Dr. Stinchcombe acts as Associate Editor of the Journal of Thoracic Oncology (JTO), the official journal of the International Association for the Study of Lung Cancer (IASLC).
 He is Editorial Board Member of Clinical Lung Cancer and Lung Cancer and formerly of the Journal of Clinical Oncology and Lancet Respiratory Medicine.
 Dr. Stinchcombe is reviewer of various oncology journals and funding societies.
 Her published around hundred articles in peer-reviewed journals and authored different specialized book chapters.